MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-the-usage-of-a-phone-number.md

 # Manage the usage of a phone number

 You might want to change the usage of a phone number after it was acquired or ported into your organization.
-You can change the usage of user and service numbers by using the Teams admin center.
+You can change the usage of user and service numbers by using the Teams Admin Center for selected countries on your own (like GB or US).

 There are three types of usages: